Project

 In order to properly support Quassel, an identd daemon needs a way to map a port number to the actual user.
 If we don't want to do this from within quassel itself, we could have an external (custom) daemon that reads a config file / queries the db / uses dbus to access that information.

-#8 Updated by krf over 15 years ago
+#8 Updated by krf about 16 years ago

 In either way you have to delay the reconnects.
 If all the users connect to one Network you have to do that anyway.
 A normal IRCd throttles connections from the same host.
 I don't think its very hackish because there are no other (efficient) ways to do that.
 You have to wait for each single user to receive an identd reply.
 Again, all the bouncer daemons i know of delay their reconnects upon startup (yes, I like bouncers, heh).

-#9 Updated by Sputnick over 15 years ago
+#9 Updated by Sputnick about 16 years ago

 I'd rather not mix those two issues; throttling should be done automatically by the ircd (otherwise, I'd implement a connect delay into Quassel), but I don't want to depend on the ircd to actually ask for an identd reply.
 Also I wouldn't know how to figure out from within quassel if the request went through such that I could continue connecting.